shivanshutiari319/MERN-login-Page/ReadMe.md

 * General info
 * Technologies
 * Setup
+* Sources

 # General Info

-This project is simple login Page
+This project is simple login Page.

+With this Project I learnt how to integrate a react frontend with a Node backend And I did this by building a sign up application

 # Technologies